OpenSLO/openslo.github.io/README.md

 ## Creating blog post

-Please follow while creating new post on our blog:
+Please follow while creating a new post on our blog:

 1. Create file with name of post
 ```sh